Billfold-Technologies/plugin-lab/README.md

 |  Access token: | OAuth |
 |  Nucleus class: | plugin.lab |

 The nucleus class establishes and sets the CLI.
-The motherboard hosts seven class series and their business particles.
+The Personal Business Machines (PBM) motherboard hosts seven class series daughterboards and their business particles.
 The classes naming convention follows the build filename.
 A directory of classes may be found here:
 | Nucleus Class | Description
 | --- | --- |
 |- [schematic.lab](https://github.com/Billfold-Technologies/schematic-lab) |The repository for schematic calibration.